Planning for your later life

 Later life care and funeral planning

-Later life care can be expensive, so it’s worth understanding what options would be available to you.
-Discuss this with your family and make a plan that would ensure you get the care that you may need.
+Later life care can be expensive, so it’s worth understanding what options you have.
+Discuss this with your family and make a plan that could help you get the care that you may need.

 Another thing to think about is a funeral plan.
-This will take the responsibility off your loved ones after you die.
-It will also guarantee you get the type of funeral you want.
+This will guarantee you get the type of funeral you want.

 With a funeral plan, you can pay in advance for most of your funeral, at today’s prices.
 You can buy a plan from a funeral directors or funeral plan provider and the money you set aside in it can only be used for funeral costs.
 Once you have decided what you want your plan to include, you can pay for it in a lump sum or monthly instalments.